uriborrajo/HETGEN1000/README.md

     --log-path log
 ```
 ###### COUNT UCEs FOR EACH MATRIX
+To count the UCEs retained in each species in the array, we will first need to convert the alignments to FASTA format.
 ```
 phyluce_align_convert_one_align_to_another --alignments mafft-nexus-internal-trimmed-gblocks-clean-50p --output mafft-fastas-internal-trimmed-gblocks-clean-50p --input-format nexus --output-format fasta --cores 12 --log-path log
 ```
+Next, we will tag each file with the name of the corresponding UCE using the [add_tag.sh](https://github.com/uriborrajo/HETGEN1000/blob/main/add_tag.sh) script.
 ```
 ./add_tag.sh mafft-fastas-internal-trimmed-gblocks-clean-50p
 ```
+Once all the UCEs are labeled, we need to concatenate all the files into a single monolithic file, similar to the process done previously.

+Use the following commands:
 ```
 cd mafft-fastas-internal-trimmed-gblocks-clean-50p
 cat * >> all-fastas-50p